Payment Processing for Nonprofits | 10 Top Options for 2025

 • Make sure your donation tool is integrated with your payment processor, that your payment processor is seamlessly integrated with your event software, and that all your systems play together nicely

-• If you choose a solution that requires a lot of integration with different providers, try to find one that has as few integrations as possible.
+• If you choose a solution that requires many integrations with different providers, try to find one that requires as few integrations as possible.

 • A comprehensive, all-in-one solution will be the most economical option unless you’re a small nonprofit.